pogopaule/awesome-sustainability-jobs/src/template.md

 #### Legend

-rating = Rating by the employees according to portals like [Kununu](https://www.kununu.com/) or [glassdoor](https://www.glassdoor.com/) sp. = speculative applications accepted\
+* rating: Rating by the employees according to portals like [Kununu](https://www.kununu.com/) or [glassdoor](https://www.glassdoor.com/)
+* sp: speculative applications accepted
-re. = has at least one remote job offering
+* re: has at least one remote job offering

 ## Jobportals